chaycereed/researchkit/README.md

 Welcome to **researchkit** - a small Python toolkit that bootstraps a **reproducible study template** in a single command.

-`researchkit` is designed for public-health, behavioral, and clinical researchers who want clean structure, metadata, and analysis scaffolds from day one.
+`researchkit` is designed for public-health, behavioral, and researchers who want clean structure, metadata, and analysis scaffolds from day one.

 ---